dekrain/RunGame/README.md

 This is a recreation of a popular web browser game "Run"

-To compile using `compile.sh` script you must provide a `GLEW_PATH` environment variable pointing to GLEW static library source code directory.
+To compile using `compile.sh` script you must provide a `GLEW_PATH` environment variable pointing to GLEW library root directory.

 ## Controls
 General: